Донна Купер, исполнительный директор

 Ширли Хоу, координатор по образованию в округах Монтгомери и Делавэр

 Shirlee’s focus is to engage stakeholders in suburban counties to join the conversation of equitably funding area schools and encourage the expansion of high quality pre-k.
-Prior to joining Children First in 2015, Shirlee managed the Child and Adult Care Food Program, serving family and group day care home providers throughout the Philadelphia region.
-She began her career in early childhood education with CCIS-North.
-Her work there included enrolling subsidy eligible children in the Child Care Matters initiative.
+Prior to joining Children First in 2015, she managed the Child and Adult Care Food Program, serving family and group day care home providers throughout the Philadelphia region.
+She began her career in early childhood education with CCIS-North, where she enrolled subsidy0eligible children in the Child Care Matters initiative.
 She holds a Master of Social Work from the University of Pennsylvania’s School of Social Policy and Practice.
 Reach Shirlee at 215-563-5848 ext.
 34 or shirleeh at childrenfirstpa dot org.

 Maggie King, Health Advocacy Associate